kemboi590/dotnet-core-learning-resources/1. MinimalApis/0.EventApi/Readme.md

 - In-memory database is used for testing and learning as it acts as a fake database stored in memory (RAM), so no actual SQL server is needed
 - When Program.cs registers AppDbContext, you can inject it in any part of your application.
 We will explore this when we write CRUD operations of our Minimal API

-## step 5: CRUD Operations For Rest API
+## Step 5: CRUD Operations for REST API

-We shall now proceed to write CRUD operations for an Event API.
-The aim is to have to Create, Read, Update and Delete.
-Once we have these foundations it will be much easier to grasp more concepts.
+We will now proceed to write CRUD operations for an Event API.
+The aim is to Create, Read, Update, and Delete.
+Once we have these foundations, it will be much easier to grasp more concepts.

-Just after **builder.Build();** you should have the following source code.
+Just after **builder.Build();** you should have the following source code:

 ```csharp
 //create an event